Zombie1111/FileSplitter/README.md

 Download and copy `_Releases/xMergeFiles.exe` and `_Releases/xSplitFiles.exe` into the root folder of your project (Usually where your .gitingore file is located).

+Run the respective .exe to split/merge files.
 You usually wanna run `_MergeFiles.exe` before opening your project and `_SplitFiles.exe` after closing your project.

+Make sure the files `xSplittedFilesData_8hlk.zombSplitData~`, `xSplittedFiles_TEMPONLY_hf4n~`, `xMergeFiles.exe` and `xSplitFiles.exe` wont be excluded by your .gitignore.

-The `_Releases` folder contains example scripts to automate the splitting and merging process in Unity and UE5.
+The `_Releases` folder contains example scripts to automate the splitting and merging process in Unity and UE5, read below for more info.

 **Unity**